KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

        ],
        options: {</code></pre>

-But if you use the `--color-words` parameter, it will write the old and new text in the same line with red and green colors, which can be more readable in some cases.
+But if you use the `--color-words` parameter, it will write the old and new text in the same line with red and green colors, which can be easier to read in some cases.

 ### Disable space changes

 When spaces are added in a line, the `git diff` command displays the line as changed.
-When you read your changes before creating a commit, this can be annoying to understand the diff, especially when the spaces have been added/removed by your IDE (useless spaces, fix indentation, replace tab by spaces, etc).
+When you read your changes before creating a commit, this can be annoying to understand the diff, especially when the spaces have been added/removed by your IDE (useless spaces, fix indentation, replace tab by spaces, etc.).

-To avoid this pollution in the git diff, you can add the `-w` option to omits spaces (and tabs) changes.
+To avoid this pollution in the git diff, you can add the `-w` option to omit spaces (and tabs) changes.

 Let's take an explicite example: